Wealthy couple claim ‘devious little sod’ nephew stole their £4m home

 Michael Lee, 79, and his wife King-Su Huang, 73, became neighbours to Chariots of Fire producer Sir David Puttnam when they bought a three-bedroom home in a mews in Kensington, west London, near the Royal Albert Hall.

-Mrs King is suing her nephew – backed by her husband Mr Lee as a key witness – claiming that she was always the rightful owner.
+Ms King is suing her nephew – backed by her husband as a key witness – claiming that she was always the rightful owner.

 Mr Cheng, however, insists the house is his because his aunt “gifted” it to him – a claim blasted as “piffle” by Mr Lee as the case began at Central London County Court.